boundless-xyz/boundless/documentation/site/pages/market/boundless-market-rfc.md

     /// Note that this can differ from the address of the prover that locked the
     /// request.
     function deliver(Fulfillment calldata fill, bytes calldata assessorSeal, address prover) external;
     /// @notice Delivers a batch of proofs.
-See IProofMarket.deliver for more information. function deliverBatch(Fulfillment[] calldata fills, bytes calldata assessorSeal, address prover) external;
+See IBoundlessMarket.deliver for more information. function deliverBatch(Fulfillment[] calldata fills, bytes calldata assessorSeal, address prover) external;

     /// @notice Checks the validity of the request and then writes the current auction price to